anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

        New changes to the Kubernetes node must be implemented as new node instances.
 This covers any changes from the BIOS, through the Operating System, to running processes and all associated configurations.
      - gen.cnt.02 from :cite:t:`anuket-ra1` Chapter 2, section General Recommendations
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ch.018
      - NFD
      - :cite:t:`k8s-nfd-sig` must be used to advertise the detailed software and hardware capabilities of each node in the Kubernetes Cluster.
      - tbd
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infrastructure
    * - ra2.ch.019
      - AF_XDP Zero Copy capable netdevs
      - AF_XDP Zero Copy capable netdevs (dependent on AF_XDP Zero Copy NIC driver) must be available in a compliant